Frequently asked questions

 • We have a whole section about that!

-But if you’re still not convinced – bear in mind, we needed to balance being thorough with keeping the information clear and accessible – just contact us and ask us about your doubts.
+But if you’re still not convinced – bear in mind, that we needed to balance being thorough with keeping the information clear and accessible – just contact us and ask us about your doubts.
 An actual human will get back to you.

 • Yorba is self-funded by the small team who created it – primarily, folks from Ruca, a creative co-op.
 We have not taken a cent from VC’s or other outside investors.
 We’re obviously trying to make money in the long run, but funding it ourselves lets us avoid external pressure to shortcut our ethics to do so.